KooperL/marketo-developer.en/help/rest-api/bulk-extract.md

 ## Authentication

 The bulk extract APIs use the same OAuth 2.0 authentication method as other Marketo REST APIs.
-This requires a valid access token to be embedded either as the query-string parameter `access_token={_AccessToken_}`, or as an HTTP header `Authorization: Bearer {_AccessToken_}`.
+This requires a valid access token to be sent as an HTTP header `Authorization: Bearer {_AccessToken_}`.

+>[!IMPORTANT]
+>
+>Support for authentication using the **access_token** query parameter is being removed on June 30, 2025.
+If your project uses a query parameter to pass the access token, it should be updated to use the **Authorization** header as soon as possible.
+New development should use the **Authorization** header exclusively.

 ## Limits